facebookresearch/spdl/docs/source/getting_started/stages.rst

    flowchart TD
        A[Source] --> B(Acquire data)
        B --> C(Batch)
-       C --> D(Decode & Preprocess &Transfer to GPU & Convert to Tensor)
+       C --> D(Decode & Pre-process &Transfer to GPU & Convert to Tensor)
        D --> E[Sink]

 An implementation could look like this.